 Term deposits are an investment of cash placed within a financial institution for a fixed period of time usually ranging from a one-month to five years.
 In return, you earn a fixed rate of interest for the agreed term, even if your bank’s rates for new customers change during that time.
-Term deposits tend to suit investors and savers who prefer a lower-risk option that near-guarantees a set return, as opposed to investing in riskier assets such as equity and property.
-Currently, interest rates on term deposits are at historic lows because of today’s interest rate environment but for savers willing to shop around there may still be good value options out there.
+Term deposits tend to suit investors and savers who prefer a lower-risk option that near-guarantees a set return, as opposed to investing in riskier but potentially more lucrative assets such as shares and property.
+Currently, interest rates on term deposits are relatively low because of today’s interest rate environment but for savers willing to shop around there may still be good value options out there.

 If you’re interested in a term deposit, it’s also worth knowing you may be charged a fee, or earn a reduced rate of interest, if you decide to access your funds before your account matures.
 In addition, there is a chance any honeymoon rate you secured may drop after your term deposit matures, if you decide to roll over to a new term once your existing one has matured.
 On the flip side, some institutions may offer a bonus interest rate to reward savers who roll their investment into a new term.
 Consider checking with your institution what your options are when your term comes to and end.

 Term deposit rates from the big four banks

 Should you consider a term deposit from the big four?

 - The interest rates on offer (the higher the interest rate, the greater your return will typically be from the term deposit)

 - The ‘terms’ (length of the term deposit) available

 - Whether early withdrawals come with penalties or fees